SpektroAudio/NGEN-UserManual/docs/index.md

 ## About NGEN

-NGEN is a unique 16-track MIDI sequencer design in São Paulo / Brazil that lets you combine multiple algorithmic / generative generators and MIDI FXs to sequence multiple hardware or software MIDI instruments.
+NGEN is a unique 16-track MIDI sequencer designed in São Paulo / Brazil that lets you combine multiple algorithmic / generative generators and MIDI FXs to sequence multiple hardware or software MIDI instruments.

 It offers a completely new way of creating and performing music by abstracting the composition process.
 Instead of writing sequences from scratch, NGEN lets you quickly generate a new sequence for your drums, basslines, melodies, and chord progressions with a push of a button.